bryanbharper/philectrosophy/src/Server/public/blog.posts/path-routing-with-the-safe-stack.md

 #### Production Server
 In production, the front-end is generally served by the back-end server instead of using *webpack*.
 Let's check if path routing will work in our production environment with the following steps.

-First run:
+First, bundle the app with:
 ```sh
 dotnet fake build -t bundle
 ```

-Then open the `deploy` directory created by the previous command, and run `Server.exe`.
-Now use your browser to navigate to [localhost:8085](http://localhost:8085/).
-The problem we saw before has re-emerged:
+Next, open the `deploy` directory created by the previous command, and run `Server.exe`.
+Finally, use your browser to navigate to [localhost:8085](http://localhost:8085/).
+Try navigating to different pages; you'll see the problem we saw before has re-emerged:

 ![path-routing-prod-broken](img/path-routing-prod-broken.gif)